 Now about Tim

 Tim developed a great trust in us as time went along, eventually asking us to assist him with his alcoholism.
-Over a two year period with many ups and downs, we assisted Tim to find the resources to detox from alcohol, rehabilitate himself, and accept counseling and get is license back.
-We were able to get Tim involved with local Vietnam Vet groups, and the VA system for his access to some great health care benefits.
-He also had a few diagnosis that entitled him to veteran disability benefits which we assisted him to acquire.
-Tim has been alcohol free for six years now and still uses our service to help him manage his personal health care.
+Over a two year period with many ups and downs, we assisted Tim to find the resources to detox from alcohol, rehabilitate himself, and accept counseling and get his license back.
+We were able to get Tim involved with local Vietnam Vet groups and the VA system for his access to some great health care benefits.
+He also had a few diagnoses that entitled him to veteran disability benefits which we assisted him to acquire.
+Tim has been alcohol-free for six years now and still uses our service to help him manage his personal health care.

 Eight Years Later